SupahNickie/CaffeineORM/README.md

 List<CaffeineObject> multipleJoins = CaffeineObject.chainable(User.class).join("users.id", "accounts.creator_id").join("left outer", "accounts.partner_id", "partners.id").where("partners.name = 'Huge Corporation'").execute();
 ```

 Raw SQL with immediate execution.
-The Caffeine type can be invoked statically but must be told what class objects to return.
+The CaffeineConnection type can be invoked statically but must be told what class objects to return.
+Conversely, you may also elect to return just a List with HashMaps inside if you would prefer and/or if you are doing more complex queries.
 ```
 CaffeineObject.setQueryClass(User.class);
-List<CaffeineObject> admins = CaffeineConnection.rawQuery("select * from users where role = 'super' limit 3");
+List<CaffeineObject> admins = CaffeineConnection.objectQuery("select * from users where role = 'super' limit 3");

+List<HashMap<String, Object> rawReturn = CaffeineConnection.rawQuery("select downloads.*, users.* from downloads join users on downloads.user_id = users.id where id in (1, 2, 3) order by downloads.id asc");
 ```

 SQL fragment with placeholder values, List of arguments, and additional options.
-As with any lookup in Caffeine, it must be told what class of objects to return. `IN` syntax is also supported.
+As with any lookup in Caffeine, it must be told what class of objects to return unless calling the `rawQuery` method. `IN` syntax is also supported.
 ```
 List<Object> list = new ArrayList<Object>();
 list.add("Smith");